harisushehu/Transformers-for-Tomato-Disease-Detection/README.md

 ### State-of-the-Art Models

-To obtain results using state-of-the-art models, run the following scripts:
+To obtain results using state-of-the-art models, you can run the respective scripts (`VGG19.py`, `ResNet50.py`, `InceptionV3.py`, or `EfficientNetB2.py`) for each model.
+Below is an example command for running the **EfficientNet** model.
+You can use similar commands for other models by replacing the script name.

 - **EfficientNet**
   To run the EfficientNet model, execute: